Published: 27 October 2015

 The gradual introduction of appropriate solid foods to an infant's diet (commonly referred to as 'weaning') is also very important.
 Scottish Government policy, based on World Health Organisation guidance, is to recommend the introduction of appropriate solid foods at around the age of six months.

 Breastfeeding rates in Scotland are monitored and published annually.
-Statistics are presented by NHS Board of Residence, Council Area and Community Health Partnership, and also by maternal age, deprivation and smoking status.
+Statistics are presented by NHS Board of Residence, Local Authority, and also by maternal age, deprivation and smoking status.
 The information is derived from data collected at routine child health reviews at around 10 days and 6-8 weeks of age, and recorded on the child health pre-school system (CHSP Pre-School).
-Information on infant feeding practice including the duration of breastfeeding and the introduction of solid foods is available in the UK wide Infant Feeding Survey, which has been carried out every five years since 1975.
+Information on infant feeding practice including the duration of breastfeeding and the introduction of solid foods is available in the UK wide Infant Feeding Survey, which was carried out every five years between 1975 and 2010.
 The survey is based on a sample of mothers across the UK and includes results shown separately for Scotland.
+This UK wide survey has now been discontinued and the Scottish Government is considering options for instigating a survey of infant feeding in Scotland specifically.